-If the device is not configured to this profile, then configure it as shown above.
+If the device is not configured to the Optimized-for-Transcoding profile, then configure it as shown above.
 Once configured, reset the device with a save-to-flash for the parameter and the new License Key to take effect.

-2.24.1.38 Default OAMP Interface Changes
+2.23.1.38 Default OAMP Interface Changes